Projects

 Project Website

-Meeting Location: Del Valle High School 2253 Fifth St Livermore
+Meeting Location: Currently in Springtown, may move to Del Valle High School 2253 Fifth St Livermore in the Fall.

 Approx. Cost: $10 per month.
 Age Limit: 8 years and up.